 If you search online, you’ll find many different opinions on how much you should spend on a car.
 There is no “right” answer, and there is no “wrong” answer.
 At the end of the day, you have to make a decision that you feel comfortable with.

 That being said, we do have some advice we’d recommend you follow.
-Either watch the video above, or continue reading this guide to learn more about the 10% rule, and how it works in helping you determine how much you should spend on your next car.
+We’re here to help you learn about the 10% rule, and how it helps you determine how much you should spend on your next car.

 Assess your financial situation